• Home

 How can I test her/question her to find out the level of decline she may be in to make sure she is safe? — K

 A: Great question.
-As you may know, it’s fairly common for aging parents to develop problems like the ones you are describing.
+As you may know, it’s fairly common for aging adults to develop problems like the ones you are describing.
+Some older adults will also start leveling a lot of false accusations.
 Understandably, these problems are frustrating and worrying for adult children.

 You are absolutely right to be concerned about your mom’s safety.
 I do have some ideas for how you can get started assessing her, which I share below.